MicrosoftDocs/windows-itpro-docs/education/windows/school-deployment/set-up-azure-ad.md

 ---
-title: Set up your tenant
+title: Set up Azure Active Directory
-description: How to create and prepare your tenant for an education environment ms.date: 08/31/2022 ms.prod: windows ms.technology: windows
+description: How to create and prepare your Azure AD tenant for an education environment ms.date: 08/31/2022 ms.prod: windows ms.technology: windows